 These routines allow the user to incorporate point plotting, line drawing, and text display in his programs with minimum effort.
-Calls to these routines together with standard FORTRAN or MACRO statements build self-contained subpicture display files which are subscripted program arrays with executable display instructions.
+Calls to these routines together with standard FORTRAN or MACRO statements build self-contained subpicture display files with executable display instructions.
 Each subpicture file contains all the display instructions needed to generate a specific image on the VTØ4 Display console.
 These files are accessed by a Main Display File (described in Chapter 3) in any order or sequence during the execution of the display program.
 Most Subpicture Routines will normally be called prior to initiating execution of a Main Display File, thus building a library of accessible graphics (i.e., complete or partial pictorial images) from which complex images may be formed.
 The subpicture display routines and their functions are:

 - LINE Draws a line (intensified) or moves the beam (not intensified) from current position.
-(Provides for using random vector option, if available.) - TEXT Displays strings of 5/7 ASCII text previously defined by the user in dimensioned arrays. - PRAMTR Sets scale, intensity, light pen sensitivity, blink, etc., for this subpicture, or some portion thereof. - GRAPH Displays specified data points in graph form. - BLANK Inhibits display of any copy of this subpicture.

-UNBLNK - Reverses the action of the BLANK subroutine.
+(Provides for using random vector option, if available.) - TEXT Displays strings of 5/7 ASCII text previously defined by the user in dimensioned arrays. - COPY Links subpicture files (similar to subroutining) to form a composite display image.
+Provides for using hardware SAVE/RESTORE feature, if desired. - PRAMTR Sets scale, intensity, light pen sensitivity, blink, etc., for this subpicture, or some portion thereof. - GRAPH Displays specified data points in graph form. - BLANK Inhibits display of any copy of this subpicture. - UNBLNK Reverses the action of the BLANK subroutines.

-All display file storage is created by the FORTRAN user in the form of dimensioned integer arrays; MACRO-15 users must also allocate display file storage in some appropriate manner.
+All display file storage is supplied by the FORTRAN user in the form of dimensioned integer arrays; MACRO-15 users must also allocate display file storage in some appropriate manner.
 To facilitate storage management, the first location of each file contains the length of the file.
 Limited reuse of storage is provided for in the Main Display File routines.

-The first location of a subpicture file, PNAME(1), contains its current length this value must be set to zero before the first reference to the subpicture display file is made.
-After the first reference, the contents of PNAME(1) is set equal to the length of the subpicture file; this value is automatically updated by any subsequent calls to the subpicture display routines.
-(See Figure 2-1).
-Each display ELEMENT is added at the current end of the subpicture file.
+The first location of a subpicture file (PNAME) contains its current length - this value must be set to zero when the first reference to the subpicture display file is made.
+After the first reference, the contents of PNAME is set equal to the length of the subpicture file; this value is updated by any subsequent calls to the subpicture routines.
+(See figure 2-1.)

-LOCATION CONTENTS

-PNAME (6)

-+1 return†

-+2 vector command

-+3 vector command

-+4 vector command

-+5 vector command

-+6 DJMP PNAME+1
+LOCATION CONTENTS PNAME +1 +2 +3 +4 +5 +6 (6) return vector command vector command vector command vector command DJMP PNAME+1

-+Return address stored by any display JMS (DJMS) to this subpicture.
+^{}Return address stored by any display JMS (DJMS) to this subpicture.